alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 The ten-panel diagnostic figure drawn for each individual ground-motion record.
 It presents acceleration, velocity, QSM Power Flow, Power Packet, Interface Power / Work Exchange, Isolation Displacement, and Frequency-Group Closure.
 When this article later refers to the J panel, it means the last panel in the Diagnosis Figure, where the QSM Power Frequency Group, Interface Frequency Group, and Displacement Response Frequency Group are compared.

 **Frequency-Group Closure**
 The comparison panel in the individual Diagnosis Figure that compares the QSM Power Frequency Group, Interface Frequency Group, and Displacement Response Frequency Group.
 Its point is not only whether the three frequency groups are close to each other, but whether the displacement response forms an orderly sequence close to $f_{\mathrm{eff}}$ and its harmonics.
-If such a sequence appears in a high-displacement case, it means the isolation system is not receiving power-potential only from one effective frequency, but is being driven through a family of effective-frequency entries.
+If such a sequence appears in a high-displacement case, it means the isolation system is not receiving power only from one effective frequency, but is being driven through a family of effective-frequency entries.

 **Lag**
 The time difference between two event peaks, such as the lag between the QSM Power Packet peak and the isolation displacement peak.
 This article uses it to judge whether the power event and the displacement event are close in time.

 **QSM Power Shock**
-A sharp instantaneous power-potential peak in the QSM Power Flow time history.
-It can indicate a strong short-time power-potential impact in the seismic input, but this article does not treat it as the only criterion.
+A sharp instantaneous power peak in the QSM Power Flow time history.
+It can indicate a strong short-time power impact in the seismic input, but this article does not treat it as the only criterion.

 **Input Motion**
-The acceleration, velocity, and power-potential time histories at the seismic input side.
+The acceleration, velocity, and power time histories at the seismic input side.
 The conclusion uses this term to summarize the motion-data layer of the seismic input.

 **Frequency-Group Manifestation**
-The phenomenon in which power-potential, after conversion through the input side and the interface, appears as an identifiable sequence in the Displacement Response Frequency Group.
+The phenomenon in which power, after conversion through the input side and the interface, appears as an identifiable sequence in the Displacement Response Frequency Group.

 **Figure Label Convention**
 The main text uses English terms because the output figures also use English labels.
 Terms such as QSM Power Flow, Power Packet, Interface Power / Work Exchange, QSM Power Frequency Group, Interface Frequency Group, and Displacement Response Frequency Group are retained after being defined so that the text, figures, and future journal version can remain consistent.